t81lal/note-it/README.md

 # note-It

-`note-it` is a simple backend app for users to create, edit, archive and delete collections of notes.
+`note-it` is a simple backend app for users to create, edit, archive and delete collections of notes. <p>
+It runs using: nodejs, expressjs, mongoDB (mongoose library), morgan, nodemon, bcrypt and jsonwebtoken.

 ## Installation
 1. Clone the repository